On arrival you will be met by one of our team and driven to your Auckland accommodation.

 You will be collected from Rotorua Intercity Coach Depot and transferred to your accommodation.

 Enjoy a morning sightseeing tour of Rotorua.
 Visit Te Puia and get an insight into Maori culture and traditions.
-Take a tour of workshops where master weavers and carvers are passing on their skills, then enter Whakarewarewa Thermal Valley, a highlight is the famous Pohutu Geyser which shoots jets of vapour up to 30 metres into the air.
-Then learn about rural life in New Zealand at the Agrodome, a working farm on the outskirts of the city.
-Learn all about our thriving agricultural industry with an entertaining show where you'll see sheep being shorn and sheep dogs showing off their amazing skills.
+Take a tour of workshops where master weavers and carvers are passing on their skills, then enter Whakarewarewa Thermal Valley, learn about rural life in New Zealand at the Agrodome, a working farm on the outskirts of the city.
 Get close to a wide range of native and exotic wildlife at Rainbow Springs Nature Park, including New Zealand's famous flightless bird, the kiwi.

 An evening at Mitai will give you an awe-inspiring introduction to the indigenous Maori culture.
 Marvel at the beautiful bush setting and see warriors in traditional dress who paddle an ancient warrior canoe (waka) down the Wai-o-whiro stream while trout and eels swim beneath the surface.
 Enjoy a traditionally cooked hangi meal and round your evening off with a spectacular cultural performance that tells the story of the Maori people, their past, carvings, and ta Moko -Tattoo art.
 Be captivated by the displays of weaponry and combat and be amazed by the spine tingling Haka finale.
 Truly an experience to remember.